BUStools/BUSpaRse/README.md

 Features currently available in the master branch:

 * Create gene count matrix from BUS output (sorted and converted to text) in one step for organisms available on Ensembl.
 Only works if kallisto index was created from Ensembl transcriptomes.
-* Create gene count matrix in 3 separate steps for organisms not available on Ensembl:
+* Create transcript compatibility count (TCC) matrix from BUS output in one step for Ensembl organisms.
-  - Map transcripts to genes (`tr2g_*` functions)
+* Create gene count/TCC matrix in 2 separate steps for organisms not available on Ensembl:
-  - Determine the genes each equivalence class maps to (`EC2gene`)
+  - Map transcripts to genes (`tr2g_*` functions or `transcript2gene`)
   - Create the gene count matrix (`make_sparse_matrix`)
 * Extract transcript and gene IDs from the following file formats with `tr2g_*` functions:
   - Ensembl (directly query biomart with species names)